alexaandru/go-sitter-forest/README.md

 ## TODO

+- filter high memory usage parsers and run them one by one (at the end?);
 - need to update the parsers automation to create a Go module for a new parser automatically;
 - need to be able to auto-delete files deleted remotely (i.e. if a scanner.c or whatever is deleted from the source repo, we should also be deleting it locally).